Kmbaria/instagram/README.md

 # Description
-The project is about creating a clone of the website for the popular photo app Instagram.
+The project is about creating a clone  for the popular photo app Instagram.

 # User Stories
 As a user I would like: